 Why parents should AVOID bragging

-I love my kiddies and I completely understand how it can be so easy to fall into the trap of boasting, but I’ve found that bragging can do more harm than good if it’s excessive.
+I love my kiddies and I completely understand how it can be so easy to fall into the trap of boasting, but I’ve found that excessive bragging can do more harm than good.
 Kids feel very loved when they achieve something, but they still want to feel loved even when they don’t achieve something.
 Bragging can also affect your relationship with other parents, as Glennon points out.
 I’ve seen this in the case of babies.
 Not all babies develop at the same rate, which I noticed with my own children, so it can be a little difficult to be around moms bragging about their own child’s rate of development if yours isn’t quite at that stage yet.

 Keeping that in mind, I’ve found that erring on the side of caution around other parents in terms of bragging is the best way to avoid hurt feelings.
 Let’s face it — when it comes to our little ones, all parents have insecurities, and I remember how much it would bother me being around parents who bragged a little too much.
 Parents, check out my video to learn more about how bragging can hurt and how you can avoid doing it around other parents!